FuelLabs/fuel-docs/src/networks/beta-3.md

 🔍 Block explorer - A block explorer (still heavily in development) is available at [https://fuellabs.github.io/block-explorer-v2/](https://fuellabs.github.io/block-explorer-v2/).
 Be sure to select `beta-3` from the dropdown on the top right.

-Join the [Fuel Labs Discord](https://discord.com/invite/fuelnetwork) and head to the 🧪︱testnet channel to get support from our team.
+Join the [Fuel Labs Forum](https://forum.fuel.network/) to get support from our team and others building on Fuel!

 ## SDK Versioning

-Version 0.38.0 or higher is the recommended version of the TS SDK on `beta-3`.
+Version 0.38.0 up to 0.50.0 is the recommended version of the TS SDK on `beta-3`.

-Version 0.39.0 or higher is the recommended version for the Rusk SDK on `beta-3`.
+Version 0.39.0 up to 0.44.0 is the recommended version for the Rust SDK on `beta-3`.

 ## Toolchain Configuration